Srinithi-coder/frontify-finder/README.md

 ## CDN

-Alternatively, in case you're not relying on npm packages in your web app, you can also require the minified JS script directly by using a CDN such as UPAKG.
+Alternatively, in case you're not relying on npm packages in your web app, you can also require the minified JS script directly by using a CDN such as UNPKG.
 You can find the latest [Frontify Finder v2](https://unpkg.com/@frontify/frontify-finder@latest/dist/index.js) source code and import it to your project you by requiring it via a `<script>` HTML element.

 ```html
 <script src="https://unpkg.com/@frontify/frontify-finder@latest/dist/index.js"></script>